smarthome-go/rpirf/README.md

 The following parameters describe
 - the `BCM` pin number
 - protocol to use
-- How ofter each code should be sent (as redundancy)
+- How often each code should be sent (as redundancy)
 - The pulselength
 - The content length